bootique/bootique-io/content/docs/getting-started-sample.md

 As you see, we declared a variable of type `String[]` and annotated it with `@Inject` and `@Args`. `@Inject` (must be a `com.google.inject.Inject`, not `javax.inject.Inject`) ensures that the value is initialized via injection, and `@Args` tells Bootique which one of possibly many String[] instances from the DI container we are expecting here.

 Now you can restart the app and refresh [http://localhost:10001/hello](http://localhost:10001/hello) in the browser.
 The new output will be "Hello, world!
-The app was started with the following arguments: --server --config=myconfig.yml".
+The app was started with the following arguments: `--server --config=myconfig.yml`".

 Next let's discuss how to build and run the app outside the IDE...